modders-anonymous/sanguine-rose/README.md

   - Can be downloaded from [Python Releases for Windows](https://www.python.org/downloads/windows/).
 Latest greatest will do.
 And no, there won't be a Python2 version.

 Installed modules:
+- xxhash: use `py -m pip install xxhash` to install
 - py7zr: use `py -m pip install py7zr` to install
 - bethesda-structs: use `py -m pip install bethesda-structs` to install

 ## Workflow using github
 We assume that the Wabbajack github project is already setup to use wj2git.
 Let's name it COLLABWJ.
 One example of such a project is [KTA](https://github.com/KTAGirl/KTA).
 Now, to collaborate, you need to:
 - have Python installed